hoya012/deep_learning_object_detection/README.md

 *2018/october* - update 5 papers and performance table.
 *2018/november* - update 9 papers.
 *2018/december* - update 8 papers and and performance table and add new diagram(**2019 version!!**).
+*2019/january* - update 2 papers and and add some informations.

 ## paper list from 2014 to now(2019)
+The part highlighted with red characters means papers that i think "must-read".
+However, it is **my personal opinion** and other papers are important too, so I recommend to read them if you have time.

 <p align="center">
   <img width="1000" src="/assets/deep_learning_object_detection_history.PNG" "Example of object detection.">